w3f/polkadot-wiki/docs/learn/how-to/create-multisig-account.md

 Suppose Alice, Bob, and Charlie want to create a 2-of-3 multisig to manage their startup's funds jointly.
 Here's how it's done.

 1\.
-They first need to add everyone else's account in their Address Book on Polkadot-JS UI.
+They first need to add everyone else's account in their Address Book on Polkadot Developer Interface.
 This example plays as Alice, but the other two need to do the same.
 Obviously, everyone is assumed to have access to their own account on the Accounts page.

-On Polkadot-JS UI, go to "Accounts" > "[Address Book](https://polkadot.js.org/apps/#/addresses)":
+On Polkadot Developer Interface, go to "Accounts" > "[Address Book](https://polkadot.js.org/apps/#/addresses)":

 ![](../../assets/how-to/65016359535.png)